 Federal Advocacy Committees

-NLC’s seven Federal Advocacy Committees, together with NLC’s leadership and the Federal Advocacy team, play a key role in all NLC advocacy efforts.
-Comprised of local officials from NLC member cities and towns across the country, the Committees play a central role in developing the organization’s federal policy positions, which are the foundation of our advocacy efforts, and leading our advocacy on the Hill and within the Administration.
-Combined, these federal policy positions make up the National Municipal Policy, which is a statement of goals, policies, and program objectives that are reviewed annually by the NLC membership.
+NLC’s seven Federal Advocacy Committees, with NLC’s leadership and the Federal Advocacy team, play a key role in all NLC advocacy efforts.
+These Committees are comprised of local officials from NLC member cities, towns and villages across the country.
+The Committees play a central role in developing the organization’s federal policy positions, which are the foundation of our advocacy efforts and leading our advocacy on the Hill and within the Administration.
+These federal policy positions make up the National Municipal Policy, which is a statement of goals, policies, and program objectives that are reviewed annually by the NLC membership.

-The policy development process is dynamic and inclusive, encouraging all NLC members to identify emerging topics of immediate and long-term consequence to the nation’s cities and towns and allowing them to develop standing positions and advocacy strategies.
+The policy development process is dynamic and inclusive, encouraging all NLC members to identify emerging topics of immediate and long-term consequence to the nation’s municipalities and allowing them to develop standing positions and advocacy strategies.
 Every year, members may submit amendments to standing policy and propose resolutions addressing timely issues or specific pieces of legislation.
 Submissions are then forwarded to the advocacy committees of jurisdiction for review and consideration; from there, they are adopted by the full membership at the Annual Business Meeting at the NLC City Summit.

 Once adopted, standing policy language remains in effect permanently until it is amended by the NLC membership.
 Resolutions sunset after one year unless action is taken to renew them for another year or incorporate them into permanent policy language.